Virtual-Coffee/VC-Community-Docs/coffees/README.md

 1. If you know for sure that you cannot make a session add a `:x:` ❌

 NOTE:
-- for the Tuesday thread please add your emojis on Mondays by 10am PT / 11am MT / 12pm noon CT / 1pm ET
+- for the Tuesday thread please add your emojis on Mondays by 10am PT / 11am MT / 12pm noon CT / 1pm ET / 6pm UTC
-- for the Thursday thread please add your emojis on Wednesdays by 10am PT / 11am MT / 12pm noon CT / 1pm ET
+- for the Thursday thread please add your emojis on Wednesdays by 10am PT / 11am MT / 12pm noon CT / 1pm ET / 6pm UTC

 This gives the Hosts time to plan the rooms and assign volunteers to roles for each day.